-DATE ТОРІС READINGS/ASSIGNMENT DUE TH January 26 Introduction to the Course and the History of Globalization of Economies and Sport.
-February 2 The Global Economy and the Concept of "Development."
-The Failure of Global Capitalism February 9 Histories of Sport in the Colonial Era Stoddart, B. (1988).
+DATE ТОРІС READINGS/ASSIGNMENT DUE TH January 24 Introduction to the Course and the History of Globalization of Economies and Sport.
+January 31 The Global Economy and the Concept of "Development."
+The Failure of Global Capitalism February 7 Histories of Sport in the Colonial Era Stoddart, B. (1988).
 Sport, Cultural Imperialism and Colonial Response in the British Empire.
 Comparative Studies in Society and History 30(4), 649-673.
-February 16 Understanding the Role of Sport in Liberation Politics Film: Fire in Babylon February 23 Sport and Development: Mapping the Field and Introduction of Sport and International Development Communication Platforms Levermore & Beascom, Chapters 1-2; Haberman, B. & Langthaler, M. (2010).
+February 14 Understanding the Role of Sport in Liberation Politics Film: Fire in Babylon February 21 Sport and Development: Mapping the Field and Introduction of Sport and International Development Communication Platforms Levermore & Beascom, Chapters 1-2; Haberman, B. & Langthaler, M. (2010).
 Changing the World of Development Research?
 An Insight into Theory and Practice.
 Development in Practice 20(7): 771-783.

-March March 1 The emergence of development studies and development theories.
+DATE ТОРІС READINGS/ASSIGNMENT DUE February 28 The emergence of development studies and development theories.
 Sumner, A. & Tribe, M. (2008).
 What Could Development Studies Be?
 Development in Practice 18(6): 755-766; Herath, D. (2009) 'The Discourse of Development: has it reached maturity?', Third World Quarterly , 30: 8, 1449-1464.

-DATE ТОРІС READINGS/ASSIGNMENT DUE March ch 8 Development in Practice: Theory to Action Anyidoho, N.A.
+March 7 Development in Practice: Theory to Action Anyidoho, N.A.
 (2010).
 'Communities of Practice': Prospects for Theory and Action in Participatory Development.
 Development in Practice 20(3): 318-328; Levermore & Beacom, Chapter 2.
-March 22 Ways of Doing Sport Development Levermore & Beacom, Chapters 7-9 March 29 Gender and Sport Development Levermore & Beacom, Chapter 6 April 5 Work on research projects April 12 International Organizations and Sport Development Development and Dreams.
-April Sport for Development and Peace Guest presentation from Peace Players International Kidd, Chapter 28 in Nauright & Pope, The New Sport Management Reader .
-April April 26 Mega-Events and Sport in Development Levermore & Beacom, Chapter 4; Giampiccoli & Nauright, to be supplied; Development and Dreams .
-Neubauer, Chapter 25 in Nauright & Pope.
-May 3 Future Directions for Sport and Development
+March 21 Ways of Doing Sport Development Levermore & Beacom, Chapters 7-9; Darnell text March 28 Work on research projects April 4 Gender and Sport Development Levermore & Beacom, Chapter 6 ; Darnell.
+April 11 International Organizations and Sport Development Development and Dreams.
+April 18 Sport for Development and Peace Darnell text.
+April 25 Mega-Events and Sport in Development Levermore & Beacom, Chapter 4; Giampiccoli & Nauright, to be supplied; Development and Dreams .
+May 2 Future Directions for Sport and Development Darnell text.